 Q: What if a check gets converted to an ACH item?

 A: While some checks to get converted to ACH items and thus will not go through the normal check clearing process, Positive Pay is intended to handle the majority of items that go through normal check processing.
 To handle those items as well as item presented over the counter and cleared as on-us checks, CU*BASE has an optional Block List for Inhouse Checks/ACH, which can be used to stop all in-house and ACH items for a member, so they can be reviewed before posting.

 Q: How will Positive Pay and the new Biz Watch for ACH feature work together?

 A: Glad you asked!
 We are still working through the designs for this and would love your feedback as to how you think it should work.
 Here’s what we’re thinking so far.
 Since the existing Block List for Inhouse Checks/ACH feature is optional even for CUs that elect to activate Positive Pay, you can decide how to market and recommend these services to your business members.
 For example, you could allow a business member to take advantage of the Positive Pay online tool powered by eDOC, but not elect to use the block list feature in CU*BASE.
 The member would then activate Biz Watch for ACH, which would allow them to monitor all incoming ACH items.
 (Also see the Positive Pay Cashier Services (for Inhouse Checks) Kitchen page for details about a project to add functionality to our Teller inhouse checks feature.)

-Status as of 2/8/2021: PS#55026 is waiting for programmer resource.
+Status as of 6/3/2021: PS#55026 is in development.
 Watch this page for some mockups of the online banking user interface coming soon.